concurrent-recursion/enterprise-search-java/README.md

 Each type has a subfield named `raw` that contain the raw value(s) of the field.
 The Text type also may contain a single `snippet` field that contains a text snippet.

-Text, Number, and Date may contain multiple values.
-If your database may contain multiple, use the corresponding Array type to map the field
+Any of the data types may contain multiple values.
+If your database may contain multiple, use the corresponding `*Array` type to map the field

 For Searching, Create a POJO class that extends `ResponseDocument` using 4 Field types (Text,Number,Date,Geolocation)
 #### Example Search Document mapping